Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 See how a standalone duress alerting system meets these architectural requirements

-Poorly lit corridors, isolated rooms, parking lots, and areas without emergency communication are where assault risk is highest [1].
-Across 154 U.S. hospital shootings, 41% occurred on hospital grounds [2].
-Of those, 23% took place in parking areas or emergency department ramps.
-A system relying on facility Wi-Fi doesn't fail randomly.
+Poorly lit corridors, isolated rooms, and parking lots are where assault risk is highest [1].
+Across 154 U.S. hospital shootings, 41% occurred on hospital grounds, and 23% in parking areas or emergency department ramps [2].
+A system on facility Wi-Fi doesn't fail randomly.
 It fails precisely where the risk is greatest.
+A system on wall power doesn't just fail during outages.
+It loses its entire coverage map simultaneously, in every room, at the exact moment the building is most chaotic.

 Our duress system runs on its own wireless network.
 Location activates only when the button is pressed.